bahh723/bahh723.github.io/index.md

 I am a Research Fellow in the [Data-Driven Decision Processes](https://simons.berkeley.edu/programs/datadriven2022) program at the **Simons Institute for the Theory of Computing, UC Berkeley**.
 I recently obtained my Ph.D. in Computer Science from the **University of Southern California**, where I was fortunate to be advised by [Prof. Haipeng Luo](https://haipeng-luo.net/){:target="_blank"}.
 I received my M.S. degree in Communication Engineering and my B.S. degree in Electrical Engineering both from **National Taiwan University**.

-My research focuses on fundamental problems in online learning, reinforcement learning, and multi-agent system dynamics.
+My research focuses on fundamental problems in online learning, reinforcement learning, and multi-agent learning.

 **Email**: chenyu.wei [at] usc.edu